Mahesh419/order-demo/README.md

 # Order Demo

-his repository contains a simple demonstration of a microservices-based application with E2E trace visualization using Helios telemetry tool.
+This repository contains a simple demonstration of a microservices-based application with E2E trace visualization using Helios telemetry tool.
 The application consists of three microservices: user-service, payment-service, and order-service.

 The order-service microservice fetches user details from the user-service and creates a payment using the payment-service before placing an order for the user.
 In this scenario, the order-service is running some inefficient database queries, causing a bottleneck in the application.